somayehch/Somayeh-Choboderazi-CleanMessyRoom-Final/models/README.md

 ---

-## 📦 Model File
+## Model File

 The trained model used in this project is a fine-tuned ResNet50.

-After training, the model was saved using:
+After training, the model was saved using the following command:

     torch.save(model.state_dict(), "model_final.pth")

-### If the model file is missing
-GitHub often blocks large files.
-So if `model_final.pth` is not included in this folder because it was too big to upload, you can recreate the model by running:
+If the model file (model_final.pth) is not included in this folder because it was too large to upload, you can recreate it by running:

 1. notebooks/01_dataset_preparation.ipynb
 2. notebooks/02_training.ipynb

-Running these notebooks will generate a new `model_final.pth`.
+Running these notebooks will generate a new model_final.pth.

 ---

-## 🔧 How to Load the Model
+## How to Load the Model

-Here is the code used to load the trained model:
+Use the following code to load the model for testing or the demo interface:

     import torch
     import torchvision.models as models